 The internet is a noisy and often exhausting place.
 And not surprisingly, many people are beginning to miss the analog days of the past, when internet usage was just a small sliver of our day–or even week!
 What do I mean by “analog”?
 To me, an analog life means embracing physical, tactile, non-digital ways of interacting with the world.

 And here’s where I need to make a disclaimer.
 I’ll keep using the internet–even rely on the internet for some things–because it does fit with my goals for a simple, flourishing life.
 You’ll hear me talk about using the internet less, but I’m not saying to give it up altogether!
 (Although I am curious to read this book about how one lady did that for a year.)
 The internet lets me write my blogs and reach readers.
-It allows me to shop online from small businesses I can’t physically visit.
+It allows me to I can’t physically visit.
 And of course I use it for entertainment–reading my favourite blogs and watching weekly installments of “my show.”

 Disclaimer over, here’s my point: Analog has value.
 Value that most of us are passing by because we’re just so distracted and entrenched by all the shiny tinsel of the World Wide Web.
 For those of us who crave a simpler, more old-fashioned life, we have got to learn to unplug and put the internet back in its box.
 Stamp it with an “occasional use only” label.
 Start filling our lives with “real world” connections, activities, and solutions.